 The Staff and Governors of Springfield Primary School ensure that all children, irrespective of factors such as disability, gender, social or cultural background, religion or ethnic origin, are given opportunities to reach their full potential.
 This policy creates a positive atmosphere and teaches appropriate behaviour applicable to the whole school, class and on an individual level.

-Staff have received training in de-escalation strategies and these should be used to diffuse situations.
-The school uses a Trauma Informed Approach and the majority of staff have received training from Trauma Informed Schools UK (TISUK).
+All staff have received training in de-escalation strategies and these should be used to diffuse situations.
+In addition, some staff have received 'Team Teach' training.

 This policy is available on the school website.